patricksurry/advent-forth/README.md

 The source is discarded and the data file is written above the code aligned to the end of RAM.
 This leaves the game ready to play.

-Currently the loader also dumps the entire 64K memory image back to the block devic in order to support simulator play without compilation or block storage.
+Currently the loader also dumps the entire 64K memory image back to the block device in order to support simulator play without compilation or block storage.

 HOW IT WORKS